Vaughan Hart: Exhibitions

-In 1997 Hart was the curator of an exhibition entitled 'Paper Palaces: Architectural books from 1472 to 1800 in the collection of Cambridge University Library'.
-This consisted of architectural prints, manuscripts and over 140 rare books and incunabula, and was held in the Adeane Gallery of the Fitzwilliam Museum in Cambridge.
-It was opened by the Duke of Gloucester.
+In 1997 Hart was the curator of an exhibition opened by HRH the Duke of Gloucester at the Fitzwilliam Museum entitled 'Paper Palaces: Architectural books from 1472 to 1800 in the collection of Cambridge University Library'.
+An edited book (with Peter Hicks) on the subject of the architectural treatises was published by Yale UP a year later.
 In 2008 he co-organised (with Peter Hicks and Alan Day) an exhibition entitled 'Palladio's Rome' held at the British School at Rome, and in 2009 he co-organised (again with Hicks and Day) an exhibition of research work held at the Réfectoire des Cordeliers at the Sorbonne, Paris.
 Along with Tavernor, Hart has pioneered the use of the computer to visualise lost buildings and investigate historic forms.
-In 2002 he was funded by the AHRC to build a computer model of Hawksmoor's work in the city of Oxford.
-His computer work has been displayed in the 1993 and 1995 Royal Academy Summer Exhibitions, in the National Theatre Museum at Covent Garden, the George Peabody Library at Johns Hopkins University in Baltimore, and in the ‘Nelson and Napoleon’ exhibition held at the National Maritime Museum, London, in July 2005.
+In 2002 he was funded by the Arts and Humanities Research Council (AHRC) to build a computer model of Hawksmoor's work in the city of Oxford.
+His computer work has been displayed in the 1993 and 1995 Royal Academy Summer Exhibitions, in the (now closed) National Theatre Museum at Covent Garden, the George Peabody Library at Johns Hopkins University in Baltimore in 2008, and in the ‘Nelson and Napoleon’ exhibition held at the National Maritime Museum, London, in July 2005 (the model of Napoleon’s coronation is available on YouTube).

-Teaching and Fellowships
+Teaching and fellowships

-Vaughan Hart has lectured in many schools of architecture throughout the world, and his graduate students hold academic and museum posts in Australia, Sweden and the UK.
-Hart has held visiting posts as a senior fellow of the Paul Mellon Centre for Studies in British Art in 2005, and as a visiting scholar at St John's College, Oxford in the same year.
+Hart has lectured in many schools of architecture in Europe and America, and his graduate students hold academic and museum posts in Australia, Norway and the UK.
+He gave the 2009 Annual Lecture at the Society of Architectural Historians of Great Britain, and in 2011 the annual Walker lecture at the British School at Rome.
+Hart has held visiting posts as a senior fellow of the Paul Mellon Centre for Studies in British Art in London in 2005, and as a visiting scholar at St John's College, Oxford in the same year.
 In 2009 he was Ailsa Mellon Bruce Visiting Senior Fellow at the National Gallery of Art in Washington, D.C.
-He was a visiting professor at Kent University.
-He served on the AHRC Peer Review College from 2011 to 2016.
-He was a trustee of the Holburne Museum in Bath from 2011 to 2016 and a member of the advisory board of the Helsinki Collegium for Advanced Studies, an independent research institute within the University of Helsinki, Finland, from 2012 to 2017.
+From 2013-19 he was a visiting professor at Kent University, and he served on the AHRC Peer Review College from 2011 to 2016.
+He was also a trustee of the Holburne Museum in Bath from 2011 to 2016, and a member of the advisory board of the Helsinki Collegium for Advanced Studies, an independent research institute within the University of Helsinki, Finland, from 2012 to 2017.
 He served as the assistant honorary secretary and trustee of the Oriental Ceramic Society between 2014 and 2019.

+Personal life

+Hart is married to Charlotte Hart, a District Judge sitting in the County Court (Civil), and together they have one son.